 I support Caroline Lucas's bill to bring the railways back into public ownership.

 Rustam Majainah signed up for stall holder 2014-02-23 04:55:28 +0000

 We want to double the number of Green MEPs for South East England.

 Please can you volunteer a little of your time to help.

 There are some simple things everyone can start doing right now.

 - Spread the word on social media: Retweet @SEGreenParty, like the South East Green Party Facebook page, and share our posts.
 And when people respond start conversations, you can invite them to sign up for something on this web site.

 - Get in touch with your local Green Party.
-They need help with events and election related activity, which will get busier as May 2019 approaches.

 Below are the ways you can help us.
 Tick all those that you can do.
 Together we can make a difference for the common good.Become a volunteer